Priyamvada Gopal: Education and career

+Accolades

-She was elected a Fellow of the Royal Society of Literature in 2024.
+In 2021, she was named one of the world's top 50 thinkers by Prospect magazine.
+She was elected a Fellow of the Royal Society of Literature (FRSL) in 2024.

 Thought

 Empire

 Gopal has written extensively about the impact of empire on contemporary culture in Britain and examined its broader social and cultural effects in South Asia and other former colonial societies.
 According to Gopal, her motivation to speak about issues of empire and colonialism started with a disagreement with historian Niall Ferguson about the British Empire, on a 2006 edition of BBC Radio 4's Start the Week.

-In her book Insurgent Empire, Gopal examines traditions of dissent on the question of empire and shows how rebellions and resistance in the colonies influenced British critics of empire in a process she calls "reverse tutelage".
+In her 2019 book Insurgent Empire, Gopal examines traditions of dissent on the question of empire and shows how rebellions and resistance in the colonies influenced British critics of empire in a process she calls "reverse tutelage".
 She argues that ideas of freedom, justice, and common humanity had themselves taken shape in the struggle against imperialism.

 Gopal has also written about the historical amnesia surrounding empire and called for a more honest account of how Britain came to be what it is today.
 She argues that developing a demanding relationship to history is essential to understanding the formative and shaping nature of the imperial project on British life.